Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool catalogs all 43 AgentTune personality tuning files with fields (slug, code, name, blurb) and can be filtered by system.
-It distinguishes from sibling tools get_tuning and get_test_spec by explaining its role as a precursor to get_tuning.
+The description clearly states the tool lists all 43 AgentTune personality tuning files with specific fields (slug, code, name, one-line blurb), and it distinguishes itself from the sibling get_tuning by indicating it should be used before get_tuning.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.